On this page

 35 Summer Street

-Contact each office to confirm whether serum from your daughter/son's present/previous allergist is acceptable.
+Contact each office to confirm whether serum from your child’s present/previous allergist is acceptable.
 Check with your insurance company regarding coverage for specialists and whether there are any charges or deductibles which are not covered by your health plan.
-At the time of each office visit, your son/daughter will be asked for insurance information and a co-payment.
-She/he will also be required to remain in the allergist's office for 30 minutes after receiving your allergy injection.
+At the time of each office visit, your child will be asked for insurance information and a co-payment.
+They will also be required to remain in the allergist’s office for 30 minutes after receiving your allergy injection.

-My daughter/son is covered under my personal HEALTH INSURANCE plan.
+My child is covered under my personal HEALTH INSURANCE plan.
 Do I need to enroll in the health insurance plan offered by Wheaton?

-Massachusetts law requires that your son/daughter's health insurance be equivalent to or better than the state's minimum standards.
-If your daughter/son currently has coverage, it is his/her responsibility to determine that it meets or exceeds the coverage available through the health insurance plan available through Wheaton.
-Please refer to the Student Health Services website for more information regarding waiving or enrolling in the plans offered by Wheaton and important information regarding the Accident & Sickness insurance plan (major medical) or the Accident Only insurance plan (secondary plan especially designed for varsity athletes).
+Massachusetts law requires that your child’s health insurance be equivalent to or better than the state’s minimum standards.
+If your child currently has coverage, it is their responsibility to determine that it meets or exceeds the coverage available through the health insurance plan available through Wheaton.
+Please refer to this Student Health Services webpage for more information regarding waiving or enrolling in the plans offered by Wheaton and important information regarding the Accident & Sickness insurance plan (major medical) or the Accident Only insurance plan (secondary plan specially designed for varsity athletes).

-Whom should I contact with QUESTIONS regarding Norton Medical Center, health insurance, or available health care options, or for copies of immunization/provider records?
+Whom should I contact with QUESTIONS regarding Norton Medical Center, health insurance, available health care options, or for copies of immunization/provider records?

-Contact Cynthia Maricle, Associate Director, Health & Wellness, at 508-286-8210.
-She is available to answer specific questions regarding NMC, as well as concerns you may have regarding your health insurance coverage, on- and off-campus options for health care, and other health related issues.
+Michelle Nordberg, RN, BSN, Associate Director of College Health Administration, at email@example.com.
+She is available to answer specific questions regarding NMC, as well as concerns you may have regarding your health insurance coverage, on- and off-campus options for health care, and other health-related issues.